ohshitgorillas/qmk-xcase/readme.md

 # xcase: Dynamic Delimiters for QMK
-xcase is a QMK feature that dynamically replaces spaces with a chosen delimiter, allowing you to automatically type in snake_case, kebab-case, or camelCase without interrupting your workflow.
+xcase is a QMK feature that replaces spaces with a chosen delimiter, allowing you to automatically type in snake_case, kebab-case, camelCase, and more without interrupting your workflow.

 This was inspired by the "case modes" scripts at https://github.com/andrewjrae/kyria-keymap/tree/master, which are now out of date due to reliance on a custom Caps Word implementation. xcase, on the other hand, does not rely on Caps Word (which has since become a standard QMK feature) but rather simply captures and replaces spaces.